mohanrathod31/dotnet-gambling-api/README.md

 # dotnet-gambling-api

 ## Overview
-dotnet-gambling-api is a .NET-based project that provides a versatile API for gambling-related activities.
-This API offers endpoints for placing bets, managing player accounts, and accessing game data, making it suitable for various gambling applications such as casinos, sports betting platforms, or lottery services.
+dotnet-gambling-api is a .NET-based project that provides a API for gambling activitity.
+This API offers endpoints for placing bets and managing player accounts.
 ## Features
 - Betting: Allow users to place bets on gambling game.
 - Player Management: Manage player accounts, including points balance.

+## Future feature enhancements
-- Game Data Access: Access game-related data such as results and odds.
+- Game Data Access: Access game-related data such as results and odds
+- Player History etc.
+- making it suitable for various gambling applications such as casinos, sports betting platforms, or lottery services.

 The key components of the dotnet-gambling-api project: